Sample requirements and request procedures

 Information for request forms:

-- Surname, forename (not initials) and date of birth
+- Surname, forename (not initials), date of birth and biological sex of patient for postnatal referrals

 - Full name (not initials) and location of referring clinician